liam0414/COMP9517-Project/README.md

 pip install cython
 ```

-### Running the Code
+## Running the Code
 - Set Up Environment:
-  - Ensure you have Python 3.8.19 installed.
+  - Ensure you have Python 3.11+ installed.
   - Install all the required packages listed above.
 - Exploratory Data Analysis:
-  - Open and run eda.ipynb to perform exploratory data analysis.
+  - Open and run `eda.ipynb` to perform exploratory data analysis.
-- Model Training and Evaluation:
+- Model Evaluation:
-  - Open and run model_run.ipynb to train and evaluate our final models.
+  - Open and run `model_run.ipynb` to evaluate our final models.
 This notebook will guide you through the steps to reproduce the results demonstrated in our report.
+  - To run model training and other training evaluations, go to `notebooks/` folder, and run any notebook in its subfolders.

-### Contact Information
+## Contact Information
 For any questions or issues, please contact the team members:
 * Liam Chen: z3278107@ad.unsw.edu.au
 * The Duy Nguyen: z5532839@ad.unsw.edu.au